Updated December 17

-The debut of No Passport Required on PBS on July 10 promises much to celebrate for those who like their cuisine served with large sides of culture and insight.
-Hosted by star chef Marcus Samuelsson, the series will visit six U.S. cities to to explore the immigrant traditions and cuisines woven into American food and culture.
-Samuelsson, who is executive producer, will also look at an ethnicity’s art, music and ways of marking special occasions – he even attends a wedding in one of the six episodes.
+The debut of No Passport Required in July 2018 was celebrated by those who like their cuisine served with large sides of culture and insight.
+Hosted by star chef Marcus Samuelsson, the series fired off its sneak peek Season 2 premiere on December 13, with a deep dive into Filipino cuisine in Seattle, Washington.
+Samuelsson sets off on another tour of six U.S. cities to explore the immigrant traditions and cuisines woven into American food and culture.
+Samuelsson, who is executive producer, will also look at an ethnicity’s art, music and ways of marking special occasions.

 Samuelsson brings much to the table when focusing on immigrants in America.
 He’s been an immigrant himself, multiple times.
 Ethiopian by birth, he was raised by Swedish parents in Sweden before he pursued a culinary career in France, and then in United States, where by the age of 23 he rose to executive chef of Aquavit and earned a 3-star rating from The New York Times.
 New York City remains his home and is where he founded his first restaurant, Red Rooster Harlem, just one of the award-winning chef’s many culinary and creative ventures.

-As the series unfolds, Samuelsson will surely miss the feedback of his late friend and colleague Anthony Bourdain, who set a high standard for travel and food journalism with shows like Parts Unknown, which he was filming when he died on June 8.
+A culinary and travel icon who inspired Samuelsson is his late friend and colleague Anthony Bourdain, who set a high standard for travel and food journalism with shows like Parts Unknown, which Bourdain was filming when he died on June 8, 2018.

 In an interview with Eater, Samuelsson said, “I don’t think you can underestimate the impact Tony [Anthony] had showing the world how closely linked food, culture, and identity are.”
 Samuelsson got to experience Bourdain’s approach firsthand when he and his wife participated in the Ethiopia episode of Parts Unknown.

-Marcus Samuelsson carries on Bourdain’s legacy of bringing people together around food with No Passport Required, which airs Tuesdays at 9 p.m. and stream at the same time wherever you watch THIRTEEN.
+Marcus Samuelsson carries on Bourdain’s legacy of bringing people together around food with No Passport Required.

 Marcus heads to Detroit — home to one of the largest and most diverse Middle Eastern communities in America — to explore its culture, history and food.
 With a family of Syrian refugees in Dearborn, he shares a home-cooked meal and talks about their proud heritage and overcoming misconceptions.
 Over Yemeni tea, he discusses the importance of finding community.
 Marcus cooks with Lebanese-American pastry chef Lena Sareini and learns how to make the Iraqi bread samoon, all before ending the trip at an amazing 700-person wedding.